We must have education law that we can—and willingly will—follow.

 WE MUST DEMAND that the Elementary and Secondary Education Act (ESEA) return to its original focus:

-Focus on low-income children and their communities which requires that we go back to the original titles of ESEA for direction.
+Focus on low-income children and their communities.
+To do so, we must go back to the original titles of ESEA for direction.

-Title I – Education of Children of Low Income Families to provide financial assistance to local education agencies in support of children from low-income families in order to expand and improve community efforts to meet these children’s learning needs.
+Title I – Education of Children of Low Income Families: to provide financial assistance to local education agencies in support of children from low-income families, to expand and improve community efforts to meet these children’s learning needs.

 Focus on Engaging Parents and Communities

-Those Title I (low-income) schools that have not been successful in engaging parent and community support need to be approached through a different avenue.
+Title I (low-income) schools unsuccessful in engaging parent and community support need to be approached through a different avenue.
 The Keeping PACE (Parents And Communities Engaged) Act of the 111th Congress had the right focus — ensuring that schools are centers of communities.
-The problem with Keeping PACE, as it was written, is that it was a competitive grant proposal for something that impoverished communities badly need — it’s not a want; it’s not an experiment.
+The problem with Keeping PACE is that it was a competitive grant proposal for something that impoverished communities badly need.
+It’s not a want; it’s not an experiment.
 It is a need.
 It can be accomplished using already existing community resources and Title I formula funds.

 Focus on Improving Leadership

 Improving school leadership holds the potential for the most immediate impact on school improvement.
 Schools identified as chronically low-performing need strong, effective leadership to take these schools through a successful school improvement process.
-To expect under-performing states to train their own “turnaround” leaders is doing the same thing they have been doing and expecting different results.
+To expect under-performing states to train their own “turnaround” leaders makes no sense,

 It is more efficient and expedient “to establish a National Education Leadership Academy” to “greatly enhance our national capacity to transform schools by gathering in one place the most outstanding leaders of school turnaround, trainers and scholars of transformation”… “to create a state-of-the-art curriculum and pedagogy, including field placements, to train principals, superintendents and senior district officials to effectively lead, guide and coordinate teams of stakeholders in this critical [improvement/turnaround] process.”